nvoulgaris/blog/content/post/tcr.md

 }
 ```

 I have created a [playground github repository](https://github.com/nvoulgaris/tcrPlayground).
-It is set up for Kotlin and Spock and serves me for experimenting with TCR, but feel free to either grab the bash scripts or clone it and use it to play with TCR.
+It is set up for Kotlin and Spock and serves me for experimenting with TCR, but feel free to either grab the bash scripts or fork the repository and use it to play with TCR.

 # Conclusion

-TCR provides an exciting, fresh point of view about writing code.
-It focuses on small, steady steps, which accumulate and create progress.
+TCR provides some exciting and fresh ideas.
+It focuses on small, steady steps, which accumulate to create progress.
 It gamifies programming and, among other things, it can improve refactoring and work as a tool for understanding legacy code.

 There are disadvantages to be considered, such as losing the stacktraces and output of failed tests, dealing with countless tiny commits and dealing with frustration.
 There are also a lot of open questions, like whether or not tests should get reverted along with the production code or when should the code be pushed.

-Personally, I find that it is worth experimenting with it and keeping an open mind for learning new, remarkable things.
+TCR sounds extreme, but I am sure that people were thinking exactly the same about TDD when it first came out.